 |Introduction to CBTPD Strategy||Course|

 Land Governance Manual (LGM)

 The LGM is a resource tool for Operational First Nations.
 It provides extensive documentation, process support and guidance.
-It is available electronically, in printer-friendly format for lands staff to print for reference as required.
+It is available electronically through an APP format for Lands staff to reference as required.
 It plays a central role in the workshops and webinars and is regularly updated and refined based on First Nation successes, challenges and needs.

 A searchable repository of examples, cases, templates, recorded webinars and other tools is available to support Operational First Nations.
-The ability to host online courses and subsections of the LGM in a searchable, electronic manner is central to the design philosophy of the strategy.
-A website is being developed and other tools are being considered to allow for enhanced access to the repository.
+The ability to host online courses and sub sections of the LGM in a searchable, electronic manner is central to the design philosophy of the strategy.
+Our website is being implemented, along with other tools being considered, to allow for enhanced access to the repository.